 We need to work as a team to make sure we are calm, streamlined and efficient.
 We need a clear plan of action and division of tasks.
 We need regular communication.

-- A brochure, stationary, and popup banners that need to be done in time for an unexpected event opportunity
+- A brochure, stationery, and popup banners that need to be done in time for an unexpected event opportunity

 - A change to a set of websites which relate to legal/technical changes